Virat992/FMCG-SuppleChainManagement-Insight-PowerBI/README.md

 ## by Virat Gajjar

 ## Objective
-In this project, I focused on analyzing supply chain data for a fictional FMCG (Fast-Moving Consumer Goods) company.
+In this project, I focused on analyzing supply chain data for a FMCG (Fast-Moving Consumer Goods) company.
 The project's main objective was to extract valuable insights from various metrics and key performance indicators (KPIs) to help the management team understand the reasons behind non-renewed key customer contracts and develop well-informed strategies for the future.

 ![name-of-you-image](https://github.com/Virat992/FMCG-Supply-Chain-Analysis/blob/main/Insights/Kpi%20Dashboard.png)